hernantz/blog/content/socialism-works-but-doesnt-scale.md

 Category: Politics
 Tags: libertarianism
 Summary: Can libertarians and socialists agree on anything?
-Status: draft

-In a discussion it is recomended to first find a common ground of agreement, before working on the differences.
+In a discussion it is recommended to first find a common ground of agreement, before working on the differences.
 This puts both parties in a better mood to find a shared truth.

-Maybe libertarianism and socialism have both something to add to the table, can these two opposite views of the world agree on anyting?
+Maybe libertarianism and socialism have both something to add to the table, can these two opposite views of the world agree on anything?

 ## Socialism works